 The requirements for a minor vary by faculty and program(s) of study.
-BA students are required to complete a minimum of 24h in the minor program, while BSc students completing a minor in Biology are required to complete a minimum of 12h in the minor program.
+BA students are required to complete a minimum of 24 credit hours (24h) in the minor program, while BSc students completing a minor in Biology are required to complete a minimum of 18 credit hours (18h) in the minor program.
 Students pursuing a minor should consult with their Academic Advisor to ensure that they will meet the requirements for their specific program of study.